rvernagus/Docs/mvc/controllers/areas.rst

           - Index.cshtml

+Looking at the preceding directory hierarchy example, there are a few guidelines to keep in mind when defining areas:

+- A directory called *Areas* must exist as a child directory of the project.
+- The *Areas* directory contains a subdirectory for each of your project's areas (*Products* and *Services*, in this example).
+- Your controllers should be located as follows:
+  ``/Areas/[area]/Controllers/[controller].cs``
+- Your views should be located as follows:
+  ``/Areas/[area]/Views/[controller]/[action].cshtml``

+Note that if you have a view that is shared across controllers, it can be located in either of the following locations:

+- ``/Areas/[area]/Views/Shared/[action].cshtml``
+- ``/Views/Shared/[action].cshtml``

 Once you've defined the folder hierarchy, you need to tell MVC that each controller is associated with an area.
 You do that by decorating the controller name with the ``[Area]`` attribute.

 .. code-block:: c#